 see what's in it.
 You might try the following:

 shell-prompt: ls My Programs

-The above command fails, because "My" and "Programs" are interpreted as two separate arguments.
-In fact, the ls command will look for two separate directories called "My" and "Programs".
+The above command fails because "My" and "Programs" are interpreted as two separate arguments.
+The ls command will look for two separate files or directories called "My" and "Programs".
 In this case, we must use quotes to bind the parts of the directory name together into a single argument.
 Either single or double quotes are accepted by all common Unix shells.
-The difference between single and double quotes is covered in Chapter 2, Unix Shell Scripting.
+The difference between single and double quotes is covered in Chapter 4, Unix Shell Scripting.

 shell-prompt: ls 'My Programs' shell-prompt: ls "My Programs"

 As an alternative to using quotes, we can escape the space by preceding it with a backslash ('\') character.
 This will save one keystroke if there is only one character to be escaped in the text.

 shell-prompt: ls My\ Programs